 October, 5, 2008 AT 4:54 AM

 Tell me ALL new parts and testing thats been done.

-NGK plugs, Honda plug wires, Honda distributor cap and rotor, aftermarket catalytic convertor, O2 sensor by catalytic convertor, aftermarket ignitor, aftermarket ignition coil.
+New parts: NGK plugs, Honda plug wires, Honda distributor cap and rotor, aftermarket catalytic convertor, O2 sensor by catalytic convertor, aftermarket ignitor, aftermarket ignition coil.

 Testing shows cylinder 1 misfire occuring just after start of car, about 650 rpm, misfire happens at highway speeds too.
 Dealership had told me code for catalytic convertor also.